RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 D	is	incorrect	because	unstructured	storage	is	used	for	supporting	and auxiliary	files	in	conjunction	with	structured	storage,	but	it	does	not use	key	values	in	the	same	sense	as	object	storage	does.

-### Question # 8 - Which	of	the	following	is	the	most	prominent	potential	problem	point	withobject	storage	for	systems	that	have	high	data	reading	and	writing dependencies?
+### Question # 8 - Which	of	the	following 	is	the 	most	prominent	 potential	 problem	point	 with object	storage 	for	 systems	that	have	high	data	reading	 and	 writing dependencies?
 A.	Integrity	of	objects.
 B.	Replication	of	objects.
 C.	Size	of	objects.